zhiyu-zhao-ucas/musearch/README.md

 python examples/baseline.py --method musearch_gt --landscape muformer --sequences_batch_size 100 --model_queries_per_batch 5000 --runs 1
 ```

-Typically for the multi-round experimental design setting, the simulated environment involves an expensive-to-query round-truth oracle in silico, a local approximate fitness model (a CNN model by default) trained on samples from the oracle, and a sequence design algorithm.
+In a typical multi-round experimental screening setting, the simulated environment comprises an expensive-to-query round-truth oracle in silico, a local approximate fitness model (a CNN model by default) trained on samples from this oracle, and an advanced sequence design algorithm.
-For the single-round setting, we directly set the local fitness model as the underlying fitness landscape oracle by switch from `musearch` to `musearch_gt`.
+For the single-round setting, we use the underlying fitness landscape oracle as the local fitness model by switching from `musearch` to `musearch_gt`.

 <!-- FLEXS is available on [PyPI](https://pypi.org/project/flexs/) 🐍 and can be installed with `pip install flexs`.